Benefits and problems of Mauritius business registry

 - Mauritius offers the highest degree of confidentiality, along with free repatriation of capital, no control on foreign exchange, and a sound banking framework;

-- Mauritius Global Business License Companies (formerly GBC1) allows their founders to legally minimize taxation on their global earnings because:
+- Mauritius Global Business Companies (formerly GBC1) allows their founders to legally minimize taxation on their global earnings because:

-- Interest and dividends remitted to a GBL company are legally exempted from withholding tax.
+- Interest and dividends remitted to a GBC are legally exempted from withholding tax.
 As such companies have access to Mauritius’ 44 double tax avoidance agreements signed with countries including i) Germany ii) Italy iii) the UK iv) China v) France vi) India vii) Malaysia viii) Singapore and ix) the United Arab Emirates;

 - Mauritius is the ideal investment gateway to Africa, as it has a conducive business environment, low tax rates, low levels of corruption and bureaucracy as compared to its neighbors;